ignaciomarvinjohn/uetlm/README.md

     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>TinyShakespeare</b><br>
-Once upon a time unworthy elevenumber with solemn gracious writingointed stride famed such morning aboutjected prophet think keep returned when me delightedurer performedbutt unea Think deserts courageshouldretch axe; calm convey divides finesock now?
+Once upon a time unworthy elevenumber with solemn gracious writingointed stride famed such morning aboutjected prophet think keep returned when me delightedurer performed unea Think deserts courageshouldretch axe; calm convey divides finesock now?
       </div>
     </td>
     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>WikiText</b><br>
 Once upon a time of over the month. "
-The boring book @-@cock to League release, the view of East, the hull was so crew won the fend announced that Africa projecting's efforts to that the nomination to avoid swapCub – the Swissrivedination.
+The boring book @-@ to League release, the view of East, the hull was so crew won the fend announced that Africa projecting's efforts to that the nomination to avoid swapCub – the Swissrivedination.
 = = = = =
 In the quality of quickly Sarored produced a woman in 18 resonance ).
       </div>